 Q. I received an invitation to apply to the University Scholars Program, but I have not made my final decision whether I will attend NC State.
 Can I still apply to the University Scholars Program?

 A. Yes!
 If you are interested in participating in the University Scholars Program if you attend NC State, then we encourage you to complete the application.
 If you decide at a later date not to attend NC State, or not to participate in the University Scholars Program, we just request that you notify us by email to decline your admission.

 If I decide to apply, when will I know if I am accepted into the USP?

-A. Your application will be reviewed and you will receive notification on April 1, 2019, via your wolfPAW account.
+A. Your application will be reviewed and you will receive notification in early April.

 Q. I completed my application and I was invited to join the University Scholars Program – now what?

-A. Notification about your application status will be available in your wolfPAW account on April 1, 2019.
+A. Notification about your application status will be available in early April.
 Students who are accepted into the University Scholars Program will receive more information about living in the Honors and Scholars Village by email, generally within two weeks of the submission of your acceptance form.
 Your first introduction to the University Scholars Program will occur during New Student Orientation this summer.
 The USP staff will host an important information session for all incoming University Scholars and their parents at each Orientation session.
 You will receive an email with further details about this information session prior to Orientation.
 Please contact the USP Office if you will be unable to attend any of the Orientation sessions, 919.515.2353.